Growing Families Through Adoption

 ADOPTION PROCESS CONSIDERATIONS

 Adoptions can occur at the local, interstate, or international level.
 Placement can be private or facilitated by an agency.
 As for those that can adopt, they include stepparents, relatives, or foster parents.

 Overall, there are many facets to adoption.
 For instance, subsidies or other types of financial assistance may be provided to people wishing to adopt.
 This is especially true when the children have special needs.

 Other things to know about adoption include:

 - An adoption can be open, which allows the adoptive parents to know the identity of the birth parents and vice versa.
 On the other hand, an adoption can be closed, which means neither party knows the identity of the other.

 - Adoption can be the result of surrogacy, in vitro fertilization, or the use of a gestational carrier.
-These are options used when a couple may be unable to conceive on their own.

 - Adoption is now an option for unmarried couples, single people, and same-sex couples wishing to build their families.